mako-framework/docs/04_databases_sql/02_query_builder.md

 	$persons = $query->table('persons')->all();

-	// You can also specify which columns you want to include in the result set
+You can also specify which columns you want to include in the result set

 	$persons = $query->table('persons')->select(['name', 'email'])->all();

-	// To make a distinct selection use the distinct method
+To make a distinct selection use the ```distinct``` method

 	$persons = $query->table('persons')->select(['name', 'email'])->distinct()->all();